 Recognized as a hard worker with a positive attitude, an ESET faculty recommended Bahram for a four-month paid internship at ROCarbon Labs.
 “Barham is a thoughtful and organized energy analyst.
 His attention to detail and wide energy perspective enable him to examine a wide array of creative energy efficiency solutions,” says Jamie Thomson, ESET instructor.

 ROCarbon Labs monitors the energy consumption of facilities with remote sensing using an online platform.
 “My job as an Energy Analyst at ROCarbon Labs is to collect and analyze data to optimize efficiency and reduce energy consumption,” says Bahram.

 A solar study done by NSCC Energy Research shows that on some days, IKEA (which is Atlantic Canada’s largest producer of solar energy through its rooftop panels) produces more solar electricity than it consumes.
 ROCarbon Labs is working to ensure the solar surplus will be used effectively.
 Due to net-metering legislation, a solar install as large as IKEA’s cannot feed excess solar back to the Nova Scotia power grid.

-“My very first thought was to use IKEA’s summer solar power surplus to generate and store hydrogen as energy storage, then reuse in winter either for heating directly or generating electricity using a hydrogen-base generator.
+“My very first thought was to use IKEA’s summer solar power surplus to generate and store hydrogen as energy storage and then reuse in winter.
+It could either heat directly or generate electricity using a hydrogen-base generator.
 This is a raw idea that needs to be developed further.”

 It’s not always easy balancing work and school, but when Bahram thinks of graduating with work experience in his field, he knows it’s worth it.